 We are here to help you learn about our special school and assist you with the application process.
 This page should help address your questions and will be updated regularly.

-Although the application deadline for the random enrollment lottery was Monday, April 1, 2019, you can still submit an application!
+Although the application deadline for the random enrollment lottery was Monday, April 1, 2019, you are still welcome to submit an application.
 Applications received after the deadline are placed on the waitlist in the order in which they are received.

 If you have questions, please email us at: admissions@BUGSbrooklyn.org